Thesis and Dissertation Preparation and Submission Timeline

 Submit to Advisor and Committee

-In the case where some or all committee members will not be available to sign bound copies of the manuscript at a later date, authors may make copies of the approval page available at the jury or defense for the purpose of obtaining the necessary signatures.
-The decision to sign at the time of the jury or defense is at the discretion of the committee members.
+In the case where some or all committee members will not be available to sign bound copies of the manuscript at a later date, authors may make copies of the approval page available at the defense for the purpose of obtaining the necessary signatures.
+The decision to sign at the time of the defense is at the discretion of the committee members.

 Final Revisions to Content

-Depending on the outcome of the jury, authors may need to make corrections, revisions, and/or additions to their manuscripts.
+Depending on the outcome of the defense, authors may need to make corrections, revisions, and/or additions to their manuscripts.

 Final Academic Approval

-The method of obtaining final academic approval will depend on the outcome of the initial jury:
+The method of obtaining final academic approval will depend on the outcome of the initial defense:

 - Authors asked to make minor revisions may only need the approval of their academic advisor, who will act on behalf of the full committee.